mbnkwa005/3088-Project-TNYTAD001-MBNKWA0045/README.md

 - **Datasheets** - Contains all the technical datasheets for components used in both submodules.
 This includes information on specifications, usage, and limitations of components such as sensors and power management chips.

-- **Schematics/Documentation** - Provides detailed schematics for the design and layout of the electrical circuits used in the project.
-This includes diagrams for both the Power and Sensing submodules.
+- **Schematics/Documentation** - Provides detailed pdf schematics for the design and layout of the electrical circuits used in the project.
+This includes diagrams for both the Power and Sensing submodules as well as the BOM files for each submodule

 - **KiCad** - This folder contins all the KiCad Gerber files and KiCad schematics for each subsection.